Juviro/mythic-commander/clash/next.md

   * drawing
   * on chat message
   * when a card is moved, flipped, tapped, untapped, turned face down/up ?

+* improve deck selection
+  * overlay with all decks, categorized by status & public

 # Optimizations